MBTA Semester Pass Fall 2020: Active from Sept 1- Dec 31 2020

 - Your commute to campus should be the purpose behind your purchase of an MBTA Semester Pass.

 - Your Semester Pass must be picked up before or during the first month that it is active.
-For example: January-start passes must be picked up by January 31st and February-start passes must be picked up by February 28th.

 If a student is found to be in violation of the above policies, they will be billed for the subsidized cost of the pass that was paid by the School on their behalf as a commuting student.
 This difference will be added to their Student Account.